Malinoski/oc_loadtester/README.md

 ### 2 How to use for multiple ownCloud servers

 The oc_loadtester is executed from a local host and the ownCloud servers are installed in remote hosts.
 Gatling is installed in the local and remote hosts.
-When the oc_loadtester is executed, the script (OC_Gatling_Launcher.sh) sends the simulation (all scala code) to each Gatling in remote hosts and executes the simulations remotely.
+When the oc_loadtester is executed, the script (ScalingOut.sh) sends the simulation (all scala code) to each Gatling in remote hosts and executes the simulations remotely.
 The script waits for the simulations to finish, gets the results and generates the final results through Gatling.

 **2.1** Assuming all hosts have the same user name (if not change the script!)